Learning Deep Parameterized Skills from Demonstration for Re-targetable Visuomotor Control: Conclusion

 We introduce a method that uses a neural network to learn deep parameterized visuomotor skills.
-We show that our method is able to learn to perform new instances of a task that were not seen at training time and demonstrate this via experiments on different tasks in a 2D simulation and on two different physical robots.
+We show that our method can learn to perform new instances of a task that were not seen at training time and demonstrate this via experiments on different tasks in a 2D simulation and on two different physical robots.
 We empirically study our method's generalization and dependence on user-specified goal parameters and show that it is able to generalize to all possible instances of various tasks after having seen at most six out of nine instances at training, provided a diverse subset of goals.
 This is summarized in Table \ref{tab:summary}.
-We also show that depending on the choice of goal parameters, our model is able to generalize to different orientations of multiple goals in the scene with no additional training data.
+We also show that depending on the choice of goal parameter representation, our model can generalize to different scene variations of multiple goals with no additional training data.

-We hope to investigate various architectural changes to improve our method in the future.
-Of particular promise is the use of Reinforcement Learning (RL) to precisely learn stopping conditions and intermediate fine-grained movements.
-Additionally, we hope to extend our idea of goal parameterization to other frameworks for learning from demonstration such as inverse reinforcement learning \citep{irl} or generative adversarial imitation learning \citep{gail} (GAIL).
-Recent work \citep{DBLP:GoalGAIL} has successfully extended goal-parameterization to GAIL and shown encouraging results in simulation.
-We hope such methods will enable us to represent more complex parameterized skills.

-Finally, we hope to investigate different ways of parameterizing the task itself.
-For instance, we might use natural language commands or even multi-modal encodings as our goal parameter.
-Studying such different parameterizations could help us formulate additional conditions or guidelines for selecting `good' representations and values of goal parameters to train on.